 The Faith Promise dollars at our church go to fund specific missions efforts both locally and abroad.
 The current every-month causes funded by the Faith Promise Fund are:

-The mission of Leadership Resources International is to equip and encourage pastors around the world to teach God’s Word with God’s heart.
+The mission of Word Partners is to equip and encourage pastors around the world to teach God’s Word with God’s heart.
 Their goal is to Launch Pastoral Training Movements Worldwide.
 Their strategy is called TNT - Training National Trainers.
 They equip and mentor small groups of pastoral leaders who then train others as well, targeting areas of the world where rapid church growth is outpacing the development of leaders.

 The training is narrowly focused on:

 The Word of God (skills to study, teach and preach)

 The Heart of God (attitudes that shape a biblical understanding of ministry)

 A typical TNT project takes four years, involving two weeks of in-depth training each year.
 These pastoral leaders (TNTers), in turn, equip and mentor other groups of pastors and church leaders, a 2nd generation.
 This approach enables LRI to achieve both depth through an ongoing mentoring strategy and breadth through a "large numbers"- multiplication strategy.
 Check out their website at wordpartners.org.